๐ Table of Contents

 โ Is Zed stable enough for daily use?

 Yes, as of 2026, Zed is stable for daily use on macOS and Linux.
-The Windows version is still in beta.
-Most developers report a smooth experience for common languages and workflows.
-Edge cases with less popular extensions or language servers may still have issues.
+The Windows version is still in beta โ some users report rendering bugs and IME input issues, so Windows users should evaluate carefully before switching full-time.

 โ Can I use VS Code keybindings in Zed?